overmindtech/sdp-js/README.md

 ### Style

-Style can be validated using:
+Code formatting/style can be validated using:

 ```
 npm run codequality:check